Sino-Indian border dispute: List of disputed areas

-Bhutan's Doklam area on Sikkim-China-Bhutan tri-junction, disputed by China in which Bhutan is assisted by India, has been kept out of this list, see also 2017 China–India border standoff at Doklam and Nathu La and Cho La clashes in Sikkim.
-India and China will hold the 9th round of military commander level talks on 24 January 2021, The talks will be held in Moldo opposite to the Chushul sector in India.
+Bhutan's Doklam area on the Sikkim-China-Bhutan tri-junction, disputed by China, in which Bhutan is assisted by India, has been kept out of this list; see also 2017 China–India border standoff at Doklam and Nathu La and Cho La clashes in Sikkim.
+India and China will hold the 9th round of military commander-level talks on 24 January 2021.
+The talks will be held in Moldo opposite to the Chushul sector in India.